corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/6 - Data Transferring and Messaging.md

 - Sync: app to app.
 Can be overwhelmed in terms of sudden spikes of traffic.
 - Async/Event-based: app to queue to app

+Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
+It can continuously capture gigabytes of data per second from hundreds of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.

 ### SQS: Simple Queue Service => queue model
 A fully managed message queuing service.
 Producer sends messages to SQS queue, and Consumers poll messages from the queue.
+Amazon SQS allows you to retain messages for days and process them later.
 - **Mechanism
 	- **Produce and send**: The message will be sent again if not processed in time.
 	- **Consume, process and delete**: consumers can be run on EC2/servers/lambda...
 Consumers can be scaled to handle higher throughput.